ader1990/openstack-networkd/README.md

 ```
 # For CentOS 7 and CentOS 8

-Firstly, disable SELINUX and reboot.
+Firstly, disable SELINUX (if not disabled) and reboot.

 ```bash
 #!/bin/bash